Opinion | What a scorching John Boehner book excerpt says about today’s GOP

-In “On the House: A Washington Memoir,” Boehner also highlights something important about the nature of power within the Republican Party: how it worked when he was its leader in Congress, in the Trump years that followed, and today.
-Sometimes that power has been exercised to the party’s great politician benefit, while at other times — like right now — it threatens to consume the GOP.
+In “On the House: A Washington Memoir,” Boehner also highlights something important about the nature of power within the Republican Party: how it worked when he was its leader in Congress, in the Trump years that followed and today.
+Sometimes that power has been exercised to the party’s great political benefit, while at other times — like right now — it threatens to consume the GOP.

-Boehner describes a revealing 2011 exchange with Rep. Michele Bachmann (R-Minn.),far-right bomb-thrower and future presidential candidate, who demanded a seat on the powerful Ways & Means Committee; he rebuffed her:
+Boehner describes a revealing 2011 exchange with Rep. Michele Bachmann (R-Minn.), far-right bomb-thrower and future presidential candidate, who demanded a seat on the powerful Ways and Means Committee; he rebuffed her:

 Her response to me was calm and matter-of-fact.
 “Well, then I’ll just have to go talk to Sean Hannity and everybody at Fox,” she said, “and Rush Limbaugh, Mark Levin, and everybody else on the radio, and tell them that this is how John Boehner is treating the people who made it possible for the Republicans to take back the House.”I wasn’t the one with the power, she was saying.
 I just thought I was.
 She had the power now.She was right, of course.